-Response to 2022 Say-on-Pay
+Response to 2023 Say-on-Pay

-Shareholder endorsement of the design and administration of our executive compensation programs was evidenced by a vote of approval of our named executive officers' compensation at our 2022 annual meeting of shareholders in excess of 81% of the votes cast.
-We recognize that the favorable vote regarding our named executive officers' compensation was not as high as had been achieved in prior years.
+Shareholder endorsement of the design and administration of our executive compensation programs was evidenced by a vote of approval of our named executive officers' compensation at our 2023 annual meeting of shareholders of 97% of the votes cast.
 The Compensation Committee considered the current program in effect, and it was determined that no changes were necessary to increase the effectiveness of our executive compensation design and administration.
-We believe that a shareholder advisory vote every year on the compensation of our named executive officers most closely aligns with the interests of shareholders, and shareholders have the opportunity to vote on the frequency of the advisory vote on executive compensation this year in Proposal #4 (Advisory Vote on the Frequency of Advisory Votes to Approve Named Executive Officer Compensation).
-At our 2017 annual meeting of shareholders, our shareholders voted to hold an advisory vote on named executive officer compensation committee accepted the shareholders' recommendation, and shareholders will have another opportunity to consider and approve, in a non-binding advisory vote, the compensation of our named executive officers at the Annual Meeting.
+We believe that a shareholder advisory vote every year on the compensation of our named executive officers most closely aligns with the interests of shareholders.
+In addition, at our 2023 annual meeting of shareholders, our shareholders voted to hold an advisory vote on named executive officer compensation every year.
+The Compensation Committee accepted the shareholders' recommendation, and shareholders will have another opportunity to consider and approve, in a non-binding advisory vote, the compensation of our named executive officers at the Annual Meeting.
 As in the past, the Compensation Committee will continue to review the results of future advisory say-on-pay votes and will consider shareholder concerns and take them into account in future determinations regarding the compensation of our named executive officers.